 The thought of overlooking an entire baby on an ultrasound is worrisome.
 You want to be as prepared as possible for however many babies you have before they arrive.
 But before you go buying a second crib, take a moment to read what experts have to say about the likelihood — or unlikelihood — of twins discovered late in pregnancy.

-How Reliable Are Ultrasounds?
+How Often Are Twins Missed on Ultrasounds?

 An ultrasound is the best way to get information about your pregnancy.
 It allows you and your doctors to see clearly inside the womb from multiple angles.
 As ultrasound technology has increased, the more reliable the imaging has become.
 And today, it’s pretty dang reliable.